 - Schecter Custom Hardtail w/ String Thru Body

 If the Banshee Elite-8 is out of your price range, but you still want a high quality guitar, then Schecter still has you covered.
-The Omen 8 is an Amazon Choice for many reasons.
+The Omen 8 is a top choice for many reasons.
 With some small compromises, the Omen-8 manages to deliver an 8 string guitar of comparable quality to its big brother at a fraction of the price.

 Basswood for the body material is partially where Schecter saves you dollars, compared to the swamp ash found in the Banshee.
 The thin C shaped neck is maple and also features the carbon filter rods for added stability.